Industries Class 8

 Factors Affecting Location of Industries

-In the class 8 geography chapter 5, the factors affecting location of industries should be available. and understood.
-The factors affecting the location of industries are the availability of raw material, land, water, labor, power, capital, transport and market.
+The factors affecting the location of industries are the availability of raw materials, land, water, labour, power, capital, transport and market.
 Industries are situated where some or all of these factors are easily available.
 Sometimes the government also provides incentives like subsidized power, lower transport cost and other infrastructure so that industries may be located in backward areas.
-Industrialization often leads to development and growth of towns and cities.
+Industrialization often leads to the development and growth of towns and cities.

-Industrial System – An industrial system consists of inputs, processes and outputs.
-The inputs are the raw materials, labor and costs of land, transport, power and other infrastructure.
+An industrial system consists of inputs, processes and outputs.
+The inputs are the raw materials, labour and costs of land, transport, power and other infrastructure.
 The processes include a wide range of activities that convert the raw material into finished products.
 The outputs are the end product and the income earned from it.
-In the textile industry the inputs may be cotton, human labor, factory and transport cost.
+In the textile industry, the inputs may be cotton, human labour, factory and transport costs.
 The processes include ginning, spinning, weaving, dyeing and printing and the output is the shirt you wear.

-Industrial Regions – Industrial regions emerge when a number of industries locate close to each other and share the benefits of their closeness.
-Major industrial regions of the world are eastern North America, western and central Europe, Eastern Europe and eastern Asia.
-Major industrial regions tend to be located in the temperate areas, near sea ports and especially near coal fields.
-India has several industrial regions like Mumbai – Pune cluster, Bangalore-Tamil Nadu region, Hugli region, Ahmedabad-Baroda region, Chota Nagpur industrial belt, Vishakhapatnam-Guntur belt, Gurgaon-Delhi-Meerut region and the Kollam-Thiruvananthapuram industrial cluster.
+Industries emerge when a number of industries are located close to each other and share the benefits of their closeness.
+Major industrial regions of the world are Eastern North America, Western and Central Europe, Eastern Europe and Eastern Asia.
+Major industrial regions tend to be located in temperate areas, near seaports and especially near coal fields.
+India has several industrial regions like the Mumbai-Pune cluster, Bangalore-Tamil Nadu region, Hugli region, Ahmedabad-Baroda region, Chota Nagpur industrial belt, Vishakhapatnam-Guntur belt, Gurgaon-Delhi-Meerut region and the Kollam-Thiruvananthapuram industrial cluster.

 Risk Reduction Measures